RayBB/openlibrary-docs/6_Advanced/Disaster-Recovery-&-Immediate-Response.md

     - [NAGIOS](https://monitor.archive.org/cgi-bin/nagios3/status.cgi?hostgroup=24.openlibrary&style=detail)
     - [HAProxy](https://openlibrary.org/admin?stats)
 - [ ] 4.
 If the bare-metal machine is hanging, contact #ops on slack or [manually restart baremetal](https://gnt-webmgr.us.archive.org/)
 - [ ] 5.
-If there's a fiber outage and openlibrary.org's servers don't resolve (even to Sorry service), ask in #openlibrary or #ops for openlibrary.org to be temporarily pointed to the active Sorry server
+If there's a fiber outage and openlibrary.org's servers don't resolve (even to Sorry service), ask in the internal slack channels `#openlibrary` or `#ops` for openlibrary.org to be temporarily pointed to an active "Sorry Server"
 - [ ] 6.
 Create a new [postmortem](https://github.com/internetarchive/openlibrary/issues/new?assignees=&labels=Type%3A+Post-Mortem%2C+Priority%3A+0%2C+GJ%3A+Triage+Exception&template=post_mortem.md&title=) issue and _proceed to this guide_:

 # Diagnostic's Guide